 6. Store safely

 If your budget allows, the best place to store a boat is in a heated, indoor storage area.
 If you’re storing your boat outdoors, make sure you have a strong tarp cover over the boat throughout winter.
 If you do decide to dry-store your boat, make sure you properly prepare it to go back into the water once winter is over.
+Before your maiden voyage in the next spring, be sure to:

 In the end, you’ll appreciate having taken all of these steps when the weather warms up and it’s time to hit the water.
 And, your boat will be around for many springs to come if it’s cared for properly each winter.